 Be well out there and come check us out tomorrow for 2019’s Live from the 3.5, Chapter 2: Being Black in the Great White North!

 Until then, I remain,

 poet, thinker, researcher, and a speaker

-Passionate about positive social change, equality, and mental health, Asante Haughton has dedicated himself to endeavours aimed at building stronger communities.
+Passionate about positive social change, equality, and mental health, Asante Haughton has dedicated himself to building stronger communities.
 He is a poet, thinker, researcher, and a speaker who believes in people, global interconnectivity, and positive personal change.
 Not only has Asante made several TV appearances and featured in the documentary “Three Voices”, but he’s also spoken internationally, presenting in Canada, the United States, Colombia and most recently, Ireland.
 When not trying to save the world, you’ll find Asante laughing at his own jokes, Netflix’ing, watching cartoons, and frustrated with Toronto sports teams.

-More than anything though, Asante aims to deliver a message of social awareness, social justice, community betterment, and above all, hope.
+More than anything, though, Asante aims to deliver a message of social awareness, social justice, community betterment, and, above all, hope.